Yes-Theory-Fam/yestheory.family/README.md

 ### Environment variables

-The docker setup expects a series of environment variables to be set:
+The docker-compose setup expects a series of environment variables to be set:

 `DATABASE_HOST` - The host on which to find the database on
 `DATABASE_DB_NAME` - The name of the database to use